anton-matosov/memory-mgr/notes/Migration.md

  - modernize the codebase without breaking it
  - refactor system to reach the best runtime performance without sacrificing build times

+## The first steps

+The first step in bringing such a legacy system to life will be to build it.
+The project used two independent build systems.
+VS2010 projects for Windows and Automake for Linux.
+Neither of those is ideal for cross platform project.
+VS2010 is Windows only and IDE specific, making it impossible to use with other IDEs.
+While Automake is more cross platform, it requires GNU tools on Windows and is generally unmaintained.
+Moreover, it is not easy to integrate it with msvc compatible compilers on Windows.

+With the goal of bringing the best modern tools to the project CMake is the natural choice.
+It is  cross platform, supports cross compilation, can generate IDE projects if need to and is well documented and maintained.

+Having the build system in our toolbox its time to choose a compiler.
+I chose Clang without any hesitation.
+It is the most actively developed compiler, works on all the platforms, has an extensive ecosystem of tools around it (`clangd` - LSP server, `clang-format` - code formatting, `clang-tide` - linter with automatic migration capabilities).

+The next thing would be to bring in all the dependencies.
+Project heavily relies on `Boost` for `type traits` and `mpl` as well as `unit test` libraries.
+2013 was the year of `Boost 1.51` so the first natural choice was to dig it out on the internet and use it as is.
+However it also got stale and is not compatible with modern clang anymore.
+Therefore a newer version has to be used and since we are modernizing it all, lets go with the latest and greatest `Boost 1.85`

+The second dependency is `generic-stl`, another library of mine that was co-developed.
+And would need to be ported alongside with the current project.

+For the IDE I'll stick to my favorite VSCode.
+It works on all desktop platforms and supports remote development as well as available on Web via GitHub Codespaces and similar products.
+It is highly extensible and configurable.